sponnify/map_tournament_wiki/_tournament-info/additional-info/faq.md

 - The new time must fall within the Friday-Monday match window
 - Exceptions are considered on a case-by-case basis

+### What is the MAP Pool Rejects?

+The MAP Pool Rejects is a collection of tournament-suitable maps submitted for the tournament that were reviewed by the Pooling Team but ultimately not included in the final pools.
+These maps are recognized for their significant mapping quality but were excluded due to factors like redundancy or pool balance.

+After the Grand Finals, a Google Sheet will be released showcasing these maps with notes explaining their exclusion and searchable parameters.

 ### How do I repair my osu! client?
 Follow these steps when encountering technical issues:
 1. Start osu! while holding down the `Shift` key